 Magna is much more than just a familial history story; it is a document that offers thoughts on parenthood, family relationships, love, and the nature of inter-generational disappointment and regret.
 What I particularly appreciated was that Anderson Reynolds didn’t paint his mother as some sort of saint, a notion that many in the community may well have attributed to her.
 The author’s intense sadness and bitterness at their mother’s separation from the family, when he was just a toddler, shines through the narrative and plays a large part in his ability to come to terms with his disappointment.
 The writing flows effortlessly as the author traces his mother’s indomitable spirit and her unwillingness to accept anything less than what she demanded for her family.
 The story of how she ensured her children’s education, in an area ill-served by educational resources, is a testament to her unwillingness to accept the status quo but to push for what she believed her children truly deserved.
 This book is a wonderful social history that chronicles the indomitability of one woman’s spirit but, through anecdotal accounts, also shows her humanity and fallibility.
 Whilst this will be an invaluable read for all the Reynolds diaspora wherever they may now be, it is also a wonderful story of a hard life, well lived, in a tropical paradise.
 I highly recommend this read.

 Magna: A Memoir of the Enduring Human Spirit is my second memoir and seventh book.
-It is the second installment of a planned memoir trilogy, where the first installment, My Father Is No Longer There, focused on my father, and the third and final installment will focus on my life with emphasis on my school days.
+It is the second installment of a planned memoir trilogy, where the first installment, My Father Is No Longer There, focused on my father.
+The third and final installment will focus on my life with emphasis on my school days.
 Please look out for My Mother in May 2025, when it will be published and officially launched.

-I want to thank you for reading my books and blogs and following me on social media.
+I would like to thank you for reading my books and blogs and for following me on social media.
 I hope you found my books worthwhile reads.
 I’m very much interested in what you thought of them, and I’m sure other readers would, too, so it would mean a lot to me for you to leave a review on Amazon, Goodreads, or other online platforms.